 Integrate a POS system

-When the business expands, it might be no longer sufficient to handle everything manually.
+When the business expands, it might no longer be sufficient to handle everything manually.
 It is inevitable that the idea of O2O business has posed a need for a powerful POS system to handle both online and offline channels.
 For example, a POS with real-time synchronization and click-and-collect features can help businesses to connect the selling activities between the online and offline world.

-On Magento, there are now various POS extensions for merchants to choose from, however, only a few of them has excellent omnichannel features that can fully support O2O businesses.
+On Magento, there are now various POS extensions for merchants to choose from.
+However, only a few of them has excellent omnichannel features that can fully support O2O businesses.
 Our recommendation is to try ConnectPOS if you are looking for a decent POS system that specializes in omnichannel shopping experience.
 The POS comes with top-notch omnichannel features and multi-store management tools.
 Don’t hesitate to contact the team or start with a 14-day free trial.